srinivredis/redisbank-microservices-re-aws/README.md

 ## How to run

-### Running locally from the commandline using the bundled Maven wrapper

-1. Build each app using `./mvnw package`
-1. Run Redis Stack using `docker run -p 6379:6379 redis/redis-stack-server:latest`
-1. Start each app using `./mvnw spring-boot:run` (the order is not important, but what you'll communicate with from the browser is [redisbank-ui](redisbank-ui))
-1. Navigate a browser to [http://localhost:8080](http://localhost:8080) and login

-### Kubernetes
+### EKS

-For now this repo has files for deploying on OpenShift, other k8s distros to be added in the future.
+For now this repo has files for deploying on EKS, other k8s distros to be added in the future.
 Note: this will most likely work on just about any k8s distro with a few modifications here and there.
 Expect more documentation here in the future.

-Check the deployment files for the databases in the [k8s/openshift/db](k8s/openshift/db) folder and the apps in the [k8s/openshift/apps](k8s/openshift/apps) folder and replace the relevant placeholders (Docker hub or other ID and yourdomain and tld).

 ### Questions, support, issues?
 Hit that `New Issue` button, or reach out to the author directly.